 quantity unit (quantity unit...) direction

-- quantity: It is a number, symbol like +, –.
+- Quantity: It is a number, represented by a symbol such as + or –.

 - current_date: It is used to get the current date only.

-Read: Postgresql date between two dates
+Read: PostgreSQL date between two dates

 First, find the current date using the current_date function.